widecoin-project/widecoin/doc/developer-notes.md

 **testnet and regtest modes**

-Run with the -testnet option to run with "play widecoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play bitcoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the -regtest option.